urbit/docs/docs/talk/gall.md

     (gain rumor:(feel query delta) prize:(peek brain query))
 ```

-There, in the first three arms we already have the bulk of new gall! `++gain` won't be part of it, since most applications don't need to keep track of `prize`s directly.
+There, in the first three arms we already have the bulk of new Gall! `++gain` won't be part of it, since most applications don't need to keep track of `prize`s directly.
 Those that do may still implement and hook it up themselves though.

-Of course, these aren't all of the new gall arms.
+Of course, these aren't all of the new Gall arms.
 Most important to still mention is `++leak`, which takes a `ship` and `query` and checks if the former has permission to ask for the latter.
 There's also `++look` for asynchronous reads, `++hear` for subscription updates (rumors), `++fail` for dealing with process errors, `++cope` for dealing with transaction results, and `++pour` for dealing with responses from arvo.
 `++prep`, `++poke` and `++pull` continue to function as they do right now.
-For a more verbose specification of all of these, see the new gall spec.
+For a more verbose specification of all of these, see the new Gall spec.

 ## By example